-AIM Ginkgo Sense™ combines ginkgo biloba, bilberry, lutein, zeaxanthin, and DHA in a synergistic product to maintain your neuro health.
-Each capsule contains
+AIM Ginkgo Sense™ is a combination of ginkgo biloba, zeaxanthin, lutein, bilberry, and DHA for neuro health.

 - 120 mg of ginkgo biloba extract standardized to contain 24 percent ginkgoflavonglycosides and 6 percent terpene lactonesthe same percentages used in clinical trials.

 - 400 mcg of lutein and 18 mcg of zeaxanthin, both as marigold extract.